athena-framework/athena/src/components/event_dispatcher/docs/README.md

 ```
 ## Usage

-Usage of this component centers around [AED::EventDispatcherInterface][], an extension of the base [ACTR::EventDispatcher::Interface](/Contracts/EventDispatcher/Interface/) with extra functionality,
+Usage of this component centers around [AED::EventDispatcherInterface](/EventDispatcher/EventDispatcherInterface/), an extension of the base [ACTR::EventDispatcher::Interface](/Contracts/EventDispatcher/Interface/) with extra functionality,
-with the default implementation being [AED::EventDispatcher][].
+with the default implementation being [AED::EventDispatcher](/EventDispatcher/EventDispatcher/).
-The event dispatcher  keeps track of the listeners on various [AED::Event][]s.
+The event dispatcher  keeps track of the listeners on various [AED::Event](/EventDispatcher/Event/)s.
 An event is nothing more than a plain old Crystal object that provides access to data related to the event.

 ```crystal